-All financial records for the current fiscal year shall be retained for audit purposes in accordance with the district Texas State Records Retention Schedule.
-Destruction of records, at the expiration of the records, shall also be in accordance with the district's Texas State Records Retention Schedule.
-Note: The Destruction Schedule [list of all records destroyed] is a permanent document.
+Financial records for the current fiscal year shall be retained for audit purposes in accordance with the Texas State Records Retention Schedule.
+Destruction of records, at the expiration of the records, shall also be in accordance with the Texas State Records Retention Schedule.
+Note: The Destruction Schedule [list of records destroyed] is a permanent document.